Brix101/Brix101/README.md

 <!--<img src="https://komarev.com/ghpvc/?username=Brix101&color=45707a&style=flat-square" alt="GitHub page views">-->

-I'm Brixter Porras a software developer in PH.
+I'm Brixter Porras a software developer and musician based in the Philippines.
 I am interested in developing new things which excite me a lot.
 I love exploring new technologies and being a practitioner, I like to stay on top of latest trends :)

 <!--  - 📫 How to reach me **brixterporras@gmail.com** -->